 - My favorite ways to teach artistry in class, including creativity and performance quality, can be found here!

-Don’t forget to get your students’ input.
 Okay, so you may be reading this and think … if I asked my students what we should do in class, we’d be making TikTok videos and playing freeze dance all day!
-I get it, and of course I don’t think that you should let your students dictate every part of your lesson.
-However, when you know students’ interests, goals, and histories, you can use them create better dance lesson plans.
+I get it, and of course I don’t think that you should let your students dictate everything you do in class.
+However, when you know students’ interests, goals, and histories, you can use that information to create more effective dance lesson plans.
 You can connect aspects of your curriculum to what your students already know and like, creating a more authentic and engaging learning experience.
 This can be as simple as taking a new minutes at the beginning of the dance season to ask your students, “Why are you here?” and “What do you want to learn?”
 Tailor aspects of your dance lesson plans to connect with their responses, and you’ll see a difference in their engagement and enthusiasm all year long!

 - Use the student surveys in The Holistic Guide to Getting to Know Your Dance Students to learn about your students’ backgrounds, interests, previous dance experiences, and personalities.
 These convenient students surveys will not only help you design better dance lesson plans, but they will also help you create meaningful connections with each student.
 The better you know your students, the better you can teach them!